Mickey's Polo Team: Plot

 Mickey Mouse is participating in a polo game, with a team that includes Goofy, the Big Bad Wolf, and Donald Duck, who is having trouble with his donkey.
 They are playing against Stan Laurel, Oliver Hardy, Harpo Marx, and Charlie Chaplin (for which he is in his Tramp outfit).
 Actor Jack Holt, who is serving as referee, throws the ball, which begins the game.
 First out is Oliver, who is knocked off his horse when the two teams fight to get the ball from the other.
 He is hit on the head with horseshoes while on the ground.
 The Big Bad Wolf takes the ball and manages to keep it ahead of the others but Charlie Chaplin soon steals the ball and hits it into one of the poles, using his cane to turn himself around to go in the other direction and keep up with the team.
 Meanwhile, Ollie is struggling to get back on his horse because of his overweight body.
 As Mickey hits the ball toward his home goal, Harpo Marx and his ostrich are forced to duck under the sand to avoid being hit.
 Ollie is finally able to get onto his horse but his weight causes the horse's body to sag in the middle.

 In an attempt to make the horse stay up, Stan Laurel pulls Ollie's horse's tail out and ties it in a knot, which works.
 However, the horse refuses to get back in the game and no matter how hard Ollie tries to entice it, it stays in place.
 Stan tries to poke it with a needle to make it get going, but it takes off before he can do so, throwing Ollie off and having him get poked instead.
 In the game, the Big Bad Wolf takes the lead with the ball again, but loses his mallet in the process and uses his breath to make the ball go forward instead.
-However, Shirley Temple and The Three Little Pigs mock him for doing this and blow raspberries at him.
+Shirley Temple and The Three Little Pigs mock him for doing this and blow raspberries at him.
 He gets angry and pushes back by blowing the fence they are behind away and clouding them with dust, but the distraction causes him to lose his lead in the game.
 Donald Duck takes the lead and hits the ball, but Harpo Marx hits the ball back at him and the momentum behind the two to get the ball ends with them colliding.